anfindsen/CorrelationEqCausation/docs/index.markdown

 #### **Actor Network**
 <iframe src="{{ 'images/network_analysis.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

-What makes a great movie is seldom a single performance, it often an ensemble of great performances enhancing each other.
-Hence we make a deep dive into the actor relationships with other actors.
+What makes a great movie is seldom a single performance, it is often an ensemble of great performances enhancing each other.
+Hence we take a deep dive into the actor's relationships with other actors.
 We define a relationship as having performed in the same movie as another actor, i.e. actors will be nodes and shared performances between actors are edges in a graph.
-It is however not useful plotting the graph of all actors as it has over 23 000 nodes.
-We instead count the number of relationships for nominated and not nominated actors which turn out to 72.8 and 37.2 respectively.
-Nominated actors have this number of relationships while on average having stared in 19 movies while not nominated actors have on average starred just 6 movies.
-From this we can conclude that nominated actors before or after their nominations star in more movies with more actors.
+It is however not useful for plotting the graph of all actors as it has over 23 000 nodes.
+We instead count the number of relationships for nominated and not nominated actors which turn out to be 72.8 and 37.2 respectively.
+Nominated actors have this number of relationships while on average having starred in 19 movies while not nominated actors have on average starred in just 6 movies.
+From this, we can conclude that nominated actors before or after their nominations star in more movies with more actors.
 <iframe src="{{ 'images/network_graph_no_ticks.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

 Additionally, it appears that all nominated actors have a relationship to atleast another Oscar nominated actor.
 This enforces the hypothesis that great performances are not stand-alone but rather enforced by other performances.